imlixinyang/HiSD/README.md

 ```
 For other datasets, please code your preprocessor by yourself.

-Here, we provide some links for you to download other avilable datasets:
+Here, we provide some links for you to download other available datasets:
 - Face
   - **[CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)**
   - **[FFHQ-aging](https://github.com/VEDANTGHODKE/FFHQ-Ageing-Dataset)**